Radius of a Circle Calculator

 Radius and Circumference

 The circumference is always 2π times the radius, which means the circumference is approximately 6.28 times longer than the radius.
 This ratio is constant for every circle - double the radius and you double the circumference.
 This linear relationship makes it easy to scale circles up or down while maintaining their proportions.
+Learn how to find circumference step-by-step using your calculated radius.

 Radius and Area

 The area has a squared relationship with the radius (A = πr²), which means if you double the radius, the area increases by a factor of four.
 This is because area is two-dimensional.
 A circle with a radius of 5 cm has an area of about 78.5 cm², but a circle with a radius of 10 cm has an area of about 314 cm² - four times as much, not twice as much.
+The radius is fundamental to understanding how radius defines the equation of a circle in coordinate geometry.
+For practical applications, see how radius affects surface area and density in real-world calculations.

 Real-World Applications of Radius Calculations